TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

     !!! info

-        In the next steps, you will be asked to choose a [location to store the script](#copy-the-script-to-your-preferred-location), try to be consistent.
+        In the next steps, you will be asked to choose a [location to store the script](#copy-the-script-to-your-preferred-location); please try to be consistent.

     Suggestions: